 The medium-term financial forecast is shown in the table above.
 Despite the reduction in tax base the settlement was better than we had anticipated resulting in no reliance on reserves in the first two years of the plan.
-Assuming no changes to our funding position we estimate that we can produced a balanced budget to the 2024/25 financial year.
-This does rely on use of reserves of $\pounds 1.594M$ in years three & four of the plan.
+Whilst the position for 2022/23 was as planned the 2023/24 funding position required the Force to deliver more savings and whilst use of reserves was required it was less at £0.5M to achieve a balanced budget.
+As shown above there is still a level of reliance on the PCCs reserves in the medium term to assist with the balancing of the budget in latter years.

-Based on the final settlement and an increase of £15 in Council Tax in 2021/22 aligned with the award of Special Grant and the aspiration of increasing officers by 53 in the next Financial year the PCC's projected reserve balances are £3.8M in General Reserves.
-We also estimate a balance of £3M in the budget reserve plus insurance and capital reserves of £1.132M and £0.926M respectively at the end of this Medium-Term Plan period.
+Based on the final settlement, an increase of £15 in Council Tax in 2021/22 aligned with the award of Special Grant and the delivery of a further 53 officers in the next Financial year, the PCC's projections of £3.8M in General Reserves and an estimate of £3M in the budget reserve plus insurance and capital reserves of £1.132M and £0.926M, were achieved.
+However the balance on the capital reserve, due to re-profiling of expenditure was slightly lower.

 The global pandemic Covid19 has meant the Force experienced loss of income through policing London Luton Airport and from diversionary courses for driver awareness.
-Spend on personnel protective equipment was required to keep the Force operating and investment in ICT equipment has enabled much of the Force to work effectively from home.
+Spend on personal protective equipment was required to keep the Force operating and investment in ICT equipment has enabled much of the Force to work effectively from home.
 Much of the additional costs and loss of income was reimbursed by the Home Office.
 Further Covid19 related funding especially in relation to lost income in 2021/22 will be required to prevent the Force overspending in the next financial year.
+The overall outturn for 2021/22 was an underspend position.

 We have already seen an impact on the funding side of the medium-term plan as a result of a reduced tax base and losses in the collection fund.
-Our current plan assumes 2% growth on the tax base as we hope the Country becomes resilient to the pandemic through the vaccine programme.
-Any deviation from this or reduction in grant funding will impact on our ability to produce a balanced budget without revisiting our savings plans.
+Our current plan assumes 2% growth on the tax base and despite the impacts of Covid19 and the downturn in the economic position of the country the tax base has continued to grow year on year by circa 2%.